rajat19/govern/british_india.md

 - Appointment of Secretary of state for India

 ## Indian Councils Act 1892
-- Enlarged Supreme and Provincial Councilas
+- Enlarged Supreme and Provincial Councils
 - Empowered the members to discuss the budget and ask questions on matters of public interests
 - Did not allow Right of electing representatives
 - Followed by